 5. A phishing attack

 A phishing assault occurs whenever an offender appears to be a reputable firm or individual in an email or any other medium of communication.
-Dangerous URLs and files that can extract user credentials or banking information from targets are circulated by the perpetrator using phishing emails.
-When the offender takes the time to carefully research the target to carry out a more large-scale attack, it is called spear phishing.
+Dangerous URLs and files that can extract user credentials or banking information from targets are circulated by the perpetrator using phishing emails which can lead to phishing attacks.
+When the offender takes the time to carefully research the target to carry out a more large-scale phishing attacks, it is called spear phishing.

 6. Attacks that cause a denial of service